naoshibaikyu/cyborgresistance/epilogues/special/CR_XMAS_2017_ACT_IV.md

 Hornet: Yes!
 Immortality is MINE!

-GhostPresentAnnoyed: He was one of us!
+GhostPresent Annoyed: He was one of us!

 Hornet: Death was one of you?!